michael-dev/ebtables-dhcpsnooping/README.md

 Tracking locally connected STAs
 --------------------------------

-In order to know for which STAs ebtables rules shall be installed, the daemon tracks the locally connected STAs.
-For more generic use, this is done using the kernel bridge code.
-Currently, this needs some simple kernel patching, as mostly STAs will just switch between the bridge ports "wlan+" and "uplink+".
+In order to know the STAs for which to install ebtables rules, the daemon tracks the locally connected STAs.
+To cover both wired and wifi use cases, this is done using the kernel bridge/netlink code.
+For kernels older than 3.17-rc6, this requires some simple kernel patching, as mostly STAs will just switch between the bridge ports "wlan+" and "uplink+".
 See patch/ for details.

-Update 2014-09-25: c65c7a306 introduced a sufficent change for this into
-                   upstream kernel.
-It is in 3.17-rc6 and 3.16.3 but not 3.14.19 at least.

 Notification to other instances
 -------------------------------

-When roaming around, STAs can get marked as connected to multiple APs simultaneously - depending on the bridge mac cache.
-To ensure that dhcp lease changes (i.e. new IPs or renewed/released leases) get applied on all APs, the daemon sends UDP broadcast packets on the management backbone.
+When roaming around, STAs can get marked as connected to multiple APs simultaneously - depending on the bridge MAC cache.
+To ensure that DHCP lease changes (i.e. new IPs or renewed/released leases) get applied on all APs, the daemon sends UDP broadcast packets on the control plane.
-Whenever the STA mac contained in the packet belongs to a locally connected STA, the ebtables rules get updated.
+Whenever the STA MAC contained in the packet belongs to a locally connected STA, the ebtables rules get updated.

 Configuring Roaming and DB access